-As a little girl, I remembered watching our mom make lasagna, the more traditional way.
-Back in the day, it would literally take her all day to make it.
+As a little girl, I remembered watching our mom make lasagna, and she would make it the traditional way.
+Back in the day, it would literally take her all day to make her lasagna.

-She would make her homemade tomato sauce, then make mini meatballs, and then boil the lasagna noodles, then assemble it together.
+First, our mom would make her homemade tomato sauce.
+Second, she had to make her mini meatballs to layer them in between the noodles.
+Then she’d boil the lasagna noodles, and assemble them together.
 It would take her hours to prepare, and because it was so much work back then, I never had the desire to make lasagna – EVER!!

-Already Prepared Bolognese Sauce: need at least 6 cups.
+Already Prepared Bolognese Sauce: you will need at least 6 cups.

-One box No-boil lasagna noodles: sometimes they are called Oven-Ready lasagna sheets.
+One box of the “No-boil” lasagna noodles: sometimes they are called Oven-Ready lasagna sheets.